changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-polybase.md

 <properties
-   pageTitle="SQL Server から Azure SQL Data Warehouse へのデータの読み込み (PolyBase) | Microsoft Azure" description="bcp を使用して SQL Server からフラット ファイルにデータをエクスポートし、AZCopy を使用してデータを Azure Blob Storage にインポートし、PolyBase を使用してデータを Azure SQL Data Warehouse に取り込みます。" services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"